PULSI-Opt/PL-KKT-hPINN/data_efficiency/2D/README.md

 This project studies training-data efficiency for a fixed 21-region, two-constraint KKT-hPINN.
 The inputs are temperature `T` and feed concentration `Cao`; the outputs are `Ca`, `Cb`, and `Cc`.

-The numerical model, sampling order, nonlinear solves, linearizations, data split, architecture, optimizer, and float32 training settings follow the original experiment.
-The region indicator is intentionally changed from a smooth sigmoid to the same hard step-function convention used by the 1D implementation.
-In two dimensions, the active mask is the product of the temperature and concentration step masks.

 ## Run

 From this directory: